gh0stless/TV-Switcher/README.md

 # TV-Switcher
-controls a TV-Set randomly via winlirc and USB IR Toy
+controls a TV-Set randomly via winlirc and an USB IR Toy